Webinar Replay: TSP Lifecycle Funds (L-Funds)

 Today we did a deeper dive on the lifecycle funds.
 But in the workshop, you’re going to see all the other factors within the TSP that really influence what you plan to do with this money in retirement and how to make it last as long as you do.
 That’s the ultimate goal, of course.

-So, if you want to attend one of these workshops, you can see all the details and dates and locations at fedimpact.local/attend.
-I will share with you that these workshops are getting fuller as time goes on, and we’re kind of coming out of COVID and people are more comfortable being out and about.
 These are sessions that I love because we have your full undivided attention so that you don’t miss critical pieces of the message and you have an opportunity to have some one-on-one help following that workshop and be able to dive into your specific numbers.
 Again, not just on the TSP, on all of your benefits.

 And if at that point, you have questions about “Hey, is the lifecycle fund what I should be doing, or should I be doing something different?”
 You have the opportunity to ask for that help at that time.

 Thank you very much.
 I know sometimes these webinars run a little bit long.
 We’ve stopped saying that they’re 30 minutes long because I always have so much to share with you to do a deeper dive and I feel like I owe it to you with what I know to be able to share that so that you get the very most out of your benefits.
-So hopefully you’re able to stay for the whole thing.
+Hopefully you’re able t stay for the whole thing.
 If not, I suppose you’re not hearing this message.
 But thanks for joining us.

 Again, to find a workshop to attend in your local area, go to fedimpact.local/attend and to sign up for that next webinar on taxes in retirement, go to fedimpact.local/webinar.
 We’ll see you then.